RosaleeKnight/study-notes/information-technology/comptia-a-plus-220-1101.md

 - RAID 10 (1 + 0) - A Strip of Mirrors

 ## Motherboard Form Factors - 3.4
+- Motherboard Form Factors
+- What You Need to Know
+- ATX Form Factor
+- ITX Form Factor

 ## Motherboard Expansion Slots - 3.4